 The Special Operation Group (SOG) was a SOF unit from the Czech Republic.
-The unit was part of the Military Police and was one of the youngest units kicking around with its formation in 2002.
+The unit was part of the Military Police and was one of the youngest units kicking around having been formed only in 2002.
 SOG consisted of two departments: the Department of Protection for the Minister of Defense and the Combat Operation Department.

-SOG as a unit was ready to operate out of Czech territory and where the Czech armed forces were deployed.
-SOG was there to assist regular Czech forces and of course, like most SOF units, they were also deployed as a unit to assist other nations around the world in combat or protection operations.
-SOG was also responsible for operations inside of Czech territory such tasks as Anti-Terrorism operations or serious organized crime.
-As part of the military police they were often used to target individuals of serious organized crime gangs operating inside and outside of the Czech military.
-Other tasks that SOG were used for protection of important facilities and materials / VIP protection / protecting civil aircraft / Police protection for especially dangerous criminals
+SOG was there to assist regular Czech forces and of course, like most SOF units, it was also deployed as a unit to assist other nations around the world in combat or protection operations.
+SOG was also responsible for operations inside of Czech territory such tasks as anti-Terrorism operations or serious organized crime.
+As part of the military police, they were often used to target members of organized crime gangs or serious criminals.
+SOG was also used for the protection of important facilities, materials, and equipment, VIP protection, and civil aircraft protection.

-Since 2001 and The War On Terror, SOG was involved in a number of international operations.
-Both of their departments were deployed to the Middle East on number of different operations.
+Since its creation and during The War On Terror, SOG was involved in a number of international operations.
+Both of its departments were deployed to the Middle East on a number of different operations.
 Below is a list of operations that SOG was involved in:

-- 2003 – Deploying a SOG protection contingent as part of a field hospital in Iraq.
+- 2003 — Deployed as part of a field hospital in Iraq.
 Protection of the Embassy in Kuwait.
 Protection of the Embassy in Baghdad.
 A contingent was part of the Military Police in the southern Iraqi city of Basra.

 - 2004 — The British contingent in Iraq invited members of the SOG unit to assist them in protecting British Prime Minister Tony Blair, who came to visit with a delegation.

-- 2005 – 2006 – in the period of one year, the Unit SOG is deployed to protect the brigade command center in units of KFOR in Kosovo.
-They are also working on gathering intelligence through human sources (HUMINT).
+- 2005-2006 — For a year, the Unit SOG is deployed to protect the brigade command center in units of KFOR in Kosovo.
+They are also worked on gathering intelligence through human sources (HUMINT).

 - 2006 — Deployment of the SOG to Iraq and Afghanistan.